Swim Gear: Swedish Goggles Review

 ✅ Inexpensive

-In a world where swimming gear is getting more and more expensive, with tech suits costing as much as $600 and even “tech” goggles costing $60, Swedish goggles are still among the cheapest of the bunch.
+In a world where swimming gear is becoming increasingly expensive, with tech suits costing as much as $600 and even “tech” goggles costing $200, Swedish goggles are still among the cheapest.

-Individual sets of non-mirrored Swedish goggles can be as inexpensive as $5 with 2-packs of mirrored Swedes costing around $20 (!).
+Individual sets of non-mirrored Swedish goggles can be as inexpensive as $5, with two packs of mirrored Swedes costing around $20 (!).

 Swedish Swimming Goggles - Benefits

-Even though they won’t last as long as some other goggles, particularly the head straps, they are almost hilariously inexpensive compared to other swim goggles on the pool deck.
+Even though they won’t last as long as other goggles, particularly the latex head straps, they are almost hilariously inexpensive compared to other swim goggles on the pool deck.

 ✅ The swimming purist’s dream